Old Home Chicken Pot Pie with a Modern Twist

 3-4 cloves of garlic, minced

-2 skinless, boneless chicken breast, chopped
+2 skinless, boneless chicken breasts, chopped

-Saute until the chicken is no longer pink in the middle of the pieces.
+Sauté until the chicken is no longer pink in the middle of the pieces.
 This will take about 4-7 minutes.
 Set aside.

-In large kettle add the following:
+In a large kettle, add the following:

-1 cup Baby peeled carrots, sliced thinly
+1 c Baby peeled carrots, sliced thinly

 3 stalks of celery, diced (do not use the tops, that is just gross)

-5 teaspoons of chicken seasoning
+5 tsp of chicken seasoning

-1/2 cup real butter, melted
+1/2 c real butter, melted

-Then add with whisk
+Then add with a whisk

-1/2 cup flour
+1/2 c flour

-Add 5 teaspoons of chicken seasoning
+Add 5 tsp of chicken seasoning

 Add black pepper and Lowry's to taste

-Add 1 cup of heavy cream
+Add 1 c of heavy cream

 This will thicken